Snowflake

 -

-Select Events and select or enter the event type to import (for example, "view"), then click Next.
+Select Events, enter the event type to import (for example, "view"), and click Next.

 -